DE-LO-REAL-A-LO-VIRTUAL/DE-LO-REAL-A-LO-VIRTUAL.github.io/README.md

   <style>
     body {
       font-family: Arial, sans-serif;
-      background-image: url('img/background.png');
-      background-size: cover;
-      background-position: center;
-      background-repeat: no-repeat;
+      background-color: #f8f9fa;
-      color: #ffffff;
+      color: #333;
       margin: 0;
       padding: 2rem;
       text-align: center;
     }
     h1 {
-      color: #ffffff;
+      color: #2c3e50;
-      text-shadow: 1px 1px 4px #000;
     }
     p {
       max-width: 600px;
       margin: 0 auto 2rem;
       font-size: 1.1rem;
-      text-shadow: 1px 1px 3px #000;
     }
     .btn {
       display: inline-block;
       margin: 1rem;
       padding: 1rem 2rem;
-      background-color: rgba(0,123,255,0.85);
+      background-color: #007BFF;
       color: #fff;
       text-decoration: none;
       border-radius: 5px;
       font-weight: bold;
-      transition: background-color 0.3s ease;
     }
     .btn:hover {
-      background-color: rgba(0,86,179,0.9);
+      background-color: #0056b3;
     }
   </style>
 </head>
 <body>

-  <h1>De lo Real a lo Virtual</h1>

   <p>
     This work presents the development of an accessible and replicable methodology for the digitization of real-world objects through 3D scanning, with the aim of faithfully integrating them into virtual environments, particularly in the field of video games.
 Based on a hypothesis that proposes the technical and functional viability of this process, a three-phase approach has been established: theoretical research, practical development, and results analysis.
 As a case study, a 2015 Subaru WRX STI was scanned and virtualized, selected primarily for its geometric complexity, symbolic value, and applicability in simulators, among other factors evaluated using decision matrices.
 Following market research and an interview, the EINSTAR (SHINING 3D, 2022) device was selected for the scanning process.
 Various techniques, both existent and designed personally, were applied and designed to optimize both this process and the post processing of the resulting mesh.
 The vehicle's implementation in the Assetto Corsa simulator (Kunos Simulazioni, 2014) served to validate the proposed methodology, assessing the scan’s fidelity, workflow efficiency, and user experience from the perspective of a novice in this sector of the industry.
 The result is a clear and practical methodology that allows industry developers and external entities to replicate the process for creative, educational, or social purposes.
 Thus, this work not only contributes technical value to the video game sector but also explores its potential as an accessible tool for simulation and design.
   </p>

   <div>
     <a href="https://github.com/DE-LO-REAL-A-LO-VIRTUAL/DE-LO-REAL-A-LO-VIRTUAL.github.io/raw/main/TFG.pdf" class="btn" download="TFG.pdf">Descargar TFG (PDF)</a>